zeek/zeek-docs/doc/scripts/base/bif/zeek.bif.zeek.rst

    Closes an open file and flushes any buffered content.

-   :f: A :zeek:type:`file` handle to an open file.
+   :param f: A :zeek:type:`file` handle to an open file.

    :returns: True on success.